Deutsches Filminstitut: History

 The Deutsches Filminstitut was founded on 13 April 1949 as the Deutsches Institut für Filmkunde (DIF).
 In 1952, the Deutsches Filmarchiv ("German Film Archive"; founded in Marburg in 1947 by Hanns Wilhelm Lavies as the Archiv für Filmwissenschaft) was set up as an autonomous department of the DIF, from which it separated again after a reorganisation in 1956.

 On 1 January 1959, Lavies left the DIF and was succeeded as director by Max Lippmann.
-Theo Fürstenau became director in 1966, and in 1981 Gerd Albrecht.
-The director from 1 February 1997 until September 2017 was Claudia Dillmann.

-On 30 October 1999, the name was officially changed to Deutsches Filminstitut – DIF.
-In January 2006, the organisation merged with the Deutsches Filmmuseum ("German Film Museum"), also based in Frankfurt am Main, to DFF – Deutsches Filminstitut & Filmmuseum.
+Theo Fürstenau headed the institute between 1966 and 1981.
+In 1981, Gerd Albrecht was appointed director of the DIF.
+On February 1, 1997, Claudia Dillmann became head of the institution, which has been officially known as the "Deutsches Filminstitut – DIF" since October 30, 1999.
+In January 2006, the organisation merged with the Deutsches Filmmuseum ("German Film Museum"), also based in Frankfurt am Main.
+Claudia Dillmann took early retirement in mid-September 2017.
+In September 2017, the DIF's administrative board appointed Ellen Harrington as her successor, who held office from January 1, 2018, to July 2024.
+She changed the name of the institution to DFF – Deutsches Filminstitut & Filmmuseum e.V.
+In July 2024, Tobias Römer (administrative director) and Christine Kopf (initially acting, officially artistic director since April 2025) took over the management of the institution, whose board they also form.
+Dr. Simone Emmelius joined this committee as the third board member in July 2025.

 Functions

-The Deutsches Filminstitut has one of the largest film archives in Germany and one of the most comprehensive collections of material on all aspects of cinematography and cinema.
+The DFF has one of the largest film archives in Germany and one of the most comprehensive collections of material on all aspects of cinematography and cinema.